ningrui-li/real-time-3d-visualization/README.md

   * Use Release and BUILD_ALL in VS.

   * Make sure that your PATH environmental variable points to your VTK DLLS (e.g., ``C:\VTK\bin\Release``)

+  * If you are still having trouble getting to this work, here are [some more detailed instructions](http://www.vtk.org/Wiki/VTK/Building/Windows) for building on Windows.
+Note that they are probably using a different version of Visual Studio than you are, but the steps should still be about the same.

 Running the ARFIVisualiation
 ----------------------------